 red = highest occurrence

-Evidence on perinatal transmission of the Zika virus during pregnancy or childbirth is limited.
+Evidence of perinatal transmission of the Zika virus during pregnancy or childbirth is limited.
 Pregnant women can be infected with the Zika virus in any trimester.
 The incidence of Zika virus infection in pregnant women is currently unknown.
 Data on pregnant women infected with the Zika virus are limited.
-No evidence exists to suggest that pregnant women are more susceptible to Zika virus infection or experience more severe disease during pregnancy.
+No evidence suggests pregnant women are susceptible to Zika virus infection or experience more severe disease during pregnancy (BBC, 2016).

 So far, there are no documented reports of Zika virus transmission via breastfeeding.
-Zika virus RNA has been detected in breast milk but Zika virus transmission through breastfeeding has not been documented.
+Zika virus RNA has been detected in breast milk, but Zika virus transmission through breastfeeding has not been documented.
 Because of the benefits of breastfeeding, mothers are encouraged to breastfeed even in areas where the Zika virus is found.
-Mothers in areas with Zika circulation should follow PAHO/WHO recommendations on breastfeeding (exclusive breastfeeding for the first 6 months, followed by continued breastfeeding with complementary foods up to 2 years and beyond).
+Mothers in areas with Zika circulation should follow PAHO/WHO recommendations on breastfeeding (exclusive breastfeeding for the first 6 months, followed by continued breastfeeding with complementary foods up to 2 years and beyond) (BBC, 2016).

 Given the increase in congenital anomalies, Guillain-Barré syndrome (GBS), and other neurological and autoimmune syndromes in areas where the Zika virus is circulating, the PAHO and WHO recommends its Member States:

-GBS in its typical form is an acute polyradiculoneuropathy that produces a lower, bilateral and symmetrical sensorimotor development deficit, associated with generalized areflexia.
+In its typical form, GBS is an acute polyradiculoneuropathy that produces a lower, bilateral, symmetrical sensorimotor development deficit associated with generalized areflexia.
 In many cases, there is a history of infection that causes the immune response in the nerves.
 Between 3.5 and 12% of patients die from complications during the acute phase.
-The annual incidence of GBS is estimated to be between 0.4 and 4.0 cases per 100,000 inhabitants per year.
+The annual incidence of GBS is estimated to be between 0.4 and 4.0 cases per 100,000 inhabitants yearly.
 In North America and Europe, GBS is more common in adults and increases steadily with age.
 Several studies indicate that men tend to be more affected than women.

-Zika virus can cause other neurological syndromes (meningitis, meningoencephalitis and myelitis), as described in the French Polynesian outbreak (2013 - 2014).
+Zika virus can cause other neurological syndromes (meningitis, meningoencephalitis and myelitis).
 The French Polynesian Health Authorities also reported an unusual increase in central nervous system abnormalities in fetuses and newborns registered during 2013 – 2014.
 This finding coincided with the Zika virus outbreak in the islands.
-None of the pregnant women described clinical signs of the Zika virus but four women were found positive by IgM serology assays for flavivirus suggesting a possible asymptomatic Zika virus infection.
+None of the pregnant women described clinical signs of the Zika virus, but four women were found positive by IgM serology assays for flavivirus, suggesting a possible asymptomatic Zika virus infection.

 The French Polynesian Health Authorities hypothesize that Zika virus infection may be associated with these abnormalities if mothers are infected during the first or second trimester of pregnancy.

-PAHO/WHO advises its Member States to implement or intensify surveillance of neurological and autoimmune complications in all age groups particularly in situations of possible ZIKV circulation.
-This surveillance can be established as hospital-based, syndromic surveillance or surveillance of cases.
+World Health Organization (WHO) advises its Member States to implement or intensify surveillance of neurological and autoimmune complications in all age groups, particularly in situations of possible ZIKV circulation.
+This surveillance can be established as hospital-based, syndromic surveillance, or surveillance of cases.
 If case surveillance is implemented, a case definition should include GBS, Fisher syndrome, encephalitis, meningitis, and meningoencephalitis.

-Fisher syndrome (or Miller Fisher syndrome) is characterized by impairment of eye movements, abnormal coordination and loss of tendon reflexes.
-While the clinical triad (ataxia, ophthalmoplegia and areflexia) is easily recognizable, sometimes it overlaps with GBS so some authors consider it as a variant of GBS and it is associated with an autoimmune inflammation of nerves after an infection.
+Fisher syndrome (or Miller Fisher syndrome) is characterized by impaired eye movements, abnormal coordination and loss of tendon reflexes.
+While the clinical triad (ataxia, ophthalmoplegia and areflexia) is easily recognizable, sometimes it overlaps with GBS, so some authors consider it a variant of GBS, associated with an autoimmune inflammation of nerves after an infection.

 Microcephaly is a neurological disorder in which the occipitofrontal circumference is smaller than that of other children of the same age, race and sex.
 Maternal-fetal transmission of the Zika virus has been documented throughout pregnancy.
 Zika virus infection has been confirmed in several infants with congenital microcephaly and in fetal losses among women infected during pregnancy.
-The spectrum of outcomes that may be associated with infection during pregnancy is not yet fully understood nor are the factors that may increase fetal risk.
+The spectrum of outcomes associated with infection during pregnancy is not yet fully understood, nor are the factors that may increase fetal risk.

-A large number of Brazilian newborns with microcephaly has been observed in parallel with the current Zika outbreak.
-It is not known how many of the microcephaly cases are associated with Zika virus infection.
-Studies are being conducted to investigate the association of Zika virus infection and microcephaly, including the role of other contributory factors (e.g., prior or concurrent infection with other organisms, nutrition and environment).
-The full spectrum of outcomes that might be associated with Zika virus infections during pregnancy is unknown and requires further investigation.
+A large number of Brazilian newborns with microcephaly have been observed in parallel with the current Zika outbreak.
+It is unknown how many microcephaly cases are associated with Zika virus infection.
+Studies are being conducted to investigate the association between Zika virus infection and microcephaly, including the role of other contributory factors (e.g., prior or concurrent infection with other organisms, nutrition and environment).
+The full spectrum of outcomes associated with Zika virus infections during pregnancy is unknown and requires further investigation (ECDPC, 2015).

-Data collected by the Brazilian Health Authorities suggests that newborns of mothers who had a Zika virus infection during the first trimester of pregnancy are at an increased risk of microcephaly and/or other congenital anomalies.
-The Brazilian Ministry of Health has since confirmed the relationship between the Zika virus and microcephaly.
+Brazilian Health Authorities have confirmed that newborns of mothers who had a Zika virus infection during the first trimester of pregnancy are at an increased risk of microcephaly or other congenital anomalies (ECDPC, 2015).

-Zika virus infections have been confirmed in infants with microcephaly, although it is not known how many of the microcephaly cases are associated with Zika virus infection.
-Furthermore, Zika virus RNA has been detected in the pathologic specimens of fetal losses, although it is not known whether the Zika virus caused the fetal losses.
+Zika virus infections have been confirmed in infants with microcephaly, although it is unknown how many microcephaly cases are associated with Zika virus infection.
+Furthermore, Zika virus RNA has been detected in the pathologic specimens of fetal losses, although it is unknown whether the Zika virus caused the fetal losses.
 Pregnant women can be infected with the Zika virus in any trimester.